 The Best Plants for Self-Watering Pots

-Over the years I’ve experimented with many types of plants, in all types of self watering pots and while there are quite a few plants that grow really well in them, this list includes the best plants for self-watering pots.
+Over the years I’ve experimented with many types of plants in all types of self-watering pots.
+While there are quite a few plants that grow really well in them, this list includes the best plants for self-watering pots.

 The first plant species that are compatible with self-watering pots is the African violet.